Quickstart with a Python Notebook

 ../_images/notebook_interface.png

-1. In the left-hand sidebar, find a sample notebook called quickstart-notebook.ipynb.
+1. In the left-hand sidebar, find a sample notebook called piper-tutorial.ipynb.
 Double-click to open it.

 2. Continue the quickstart tutorial by following the instructions in the notebook.